a3510377/react-repo-card-v2/README.md

 The `RepoCard` component is designed to display GitHub repository information in a clean, visually appealing card format.
 It supports both light and dark modes and can show various repository details, including stars, forks, license information, and last update time.

+__This is designed to solve display mutiple repository information in a single page without hitting the GitHub API rate limit.
+As we can [call the API of repository list once](https://docs.github.com/en/rest/repos/repos?apiVersion=2022-11-28#list-repositories-for-a-user) and cache the list and then pass the response to the RepoCard component. (~~I just got block by rate limit when development page!!~~)__

 ## Features

 - Display GitHub repository details.